Anthropic Settles Copyright Class Action for $1.5 Billion

 Loading the Elevenlabs Text to Speech AudioNative Player...

-If you are the owner of the exclusive right to reproduce any ISBN or ASIN-bearing book that Anthropic PBC copied from Library Genesis (LibGen) or Pirate Library Mirror (PiLiMi), you may be eligible to claim up to $3,000 per work from a class action settlement.
+Individuals who own the exclusive right to reproduce any ISBN or ASIN-bearing book that Anthropic PBC copied from Library Genesis (LibGen) or Pirate Library Mirror (PiLiMi) may qualify to claim up to $3,000 per work from a class action settlement.

-Anthropic, the artificial intelligence company behind Claude, has agreed to pay at least $1.5 billion to settle a class action lawsuit.
-The lawsuit alleged that Anthropic downloaded and used copyrighted books from pirate websites LibGen and PiLiMi without authorization to train its AI models.
+Anthropic, the artificial intelligence company behind Claude, agreed to pay at least $1.5 billion to settle a class action lawsuit alleging it downloaded and used copyrighted books from pirate websites LibGen and PiLiMi without authorization to train its AI models.

 This settlement, if approved, is expected to be the largest publicly reported copyright recovery in U.S. history.

-• A legal or beneficial copyright owner of the exclusive right to reproduce copies of any book that Anthropic downloaded from LibGen or PiLiMi, as listed on the finalized Works List.
+• They are a legal or beneficial copyright owner of the exclusive right to reproduce copies of any book that Anthropic downloaded from LibGen or PiLiMi as listed on the finalized works list.

-• The work must be a “book,” defined as any work with an ISBN or ASIN that was registered with the U.S. Copyright Office within five years of its first publication, and was registered before being downloaded by Anthropic or within three months of publication.
+• Their work must be a “book,” defined as any work with an ISBN or ASIN registered with the U.S. Copyright Office within five years of its first publication before Anthropic downloaded it or within three months of publication.

-• The work must appear on the finalized Works List, which will include the title, author(s), publisher, ISBN and/or ASIN, and U.S. copyright registration number.
-This list is being jointly prepared by the parties and will be submitted to the court for approval.
+• The work must appear on the finalized works list, which will include the title, author(s), publisher, ISBN and/or ASIN and U.S. copyright registration number.
+The plaintiffs and defendant are jointly preparing the list and will submit it to the court for approval.

 How much can class members get?

 The total settlement fund is at least $1.5 billion.
-The amount paid to each class member is calculated on a per-work basis, with an estimated gross recovery of $3,000 per qualifying work, before deductions for attorneys’ fees, expenses, and service awards.
+The settlement administrator calculates the amount paid to each class member on a per-work basis with an estimated gross recovery of $3,000 per qualifying work before deductions for attorneys’ fees, expenses and service awards.

 Gross Recovery Calculation:

-If the final Works List includes more than 500,000 works, Anthropic will increase the fund by $3,000 for each additional work.
-The actual amount each class member receives may be reduced by attorneys’ fees (not to exceed 25% of the fund), litigation expenses, and service awards to class representatives.
+If the final works list includes more than 500,000 works, Anthropic will increase the fund by $3,000 for each additional work.

 Claimants must provide information about their book(s), including: